 Conversely, I am happy to help anyone looking for information on these devices.
 I have an extensive collection of original data sheets and books, and can provide characteristic data on almost all OC series types.

 The first transistors made by Mullard were the OC50 and OC51 point-contact types from 1952.
-As this image of the OC51 shows, they looked just like a typical Bell Labs "outline #1" case, except that the metal is shinier, and the plastic plug in which the leads are fixed is pale brown.
-I have three of them and only one has any markings on it, suggesting that the white printing rubs off the black band very easily.
+As this image of the OC51 shows, they looked just like a typical Bell Labs 'outline #1' case, except that the metal is shinier, and the plastic plug in which the leads are fixed is pale brown.
+I have a few of them and only one has any markings on it, suggesting that the white printing rubs off the black band very easily.
 These transistors were probably not commercially available: some were probably given to a few research institutes, then Mullard rapidly moved on to junction types.

 I am seeking examples of the OC50, and indeed of the OC51 in identifiable form, for example in an original box.
 I also wish to buy original data sheets for these devices.
 If you have any of these, please

-The first (grown?) junction types made by Mullard were the OC10, OC11, and OC12 (shown in the image) from 1953.
-These were all low-power audio-frequency amplifiers, the first two differing in noise level, the OC12 having a higher gain.
+The first (grown?) junction types made by Mullard are the OC10, OC11, and OC12 (all shown in the compound image) from 1953.
+These are all low-power audio-frequency amplifiers, the first two differing in noise level, the OC12 having a higher gain.
 Unfortunately, it was soon found that the plastic encapsulation was not hermetic, and moisture crept along the leads and ruined the transistors.

 I am seeking examples of the OC10, OC11 and OC12.
 I also wish to buy original data sheets for these devices.
 If you have any of these, please